Medicare & mental health descriptions

 To access the Chronic Disease Management Program Quick Reference Guide please click here.

 The Non Directive Pregnancy Support Counselling initiative commenced on 1 November 2006 to assist women who are concerned about a pregnancy.
-These services can be provided by eligible GPs, psychologists, social workers and mental health nurses on referral from a GP.
+These services can be provided by eligible GPs, psychologists, accredited social workers (including accredited mental health social workers) and mental health nurses on referral from a GP.

 Health professionals providing this service under Medicare must have completed mandatory training in non-directive pregnancy support counselling.
 A social worker can complete this training if they are a CPD accredited member of the AASW.

 The Australian Psychological Society provides web-based Non Directive Pregnancy Support Counselling training, which takes approximately 3 hours to complete.
 The content of this training, as outlined by the Government for all professional groups eligible to offer this service, covers non-directive counselling techniques, knowledge and skills in the areas of pregnancy related concerns, and pregnancy related information on all options and services available through Government and non-Government agencies.
 Upon successful completion of the training, the social worker may apply to Medicare Australia for a Medicare Provider Number.
 This Provider Number can only be used for Non Directive Pregnancy Support Counselling provision (unless the social worker is also an Accredited Mental Health Social Worker).

 For enquiries about applying for a Medicare Provider Number, please contact Medicare on 132 150 and email@example.com.
 You can apply for the Medicare Provider Number online here.